natividadesusana/backend-challenge/README.md

 # ℹ️ About
 Welcome to the Voltbras Ion Propulsion Challenge!
 This technical challenge is all about managing the charging of unmanned space vehicles using ion propulsion on different planets.

+#### 📌 Video presentation of the challenge: https://youtu.be/TyG0lSVkD60

 ## 🖇 Challenge Description

   The year is 2118, 100 years after the founding of Voltbras.
 We have expanded our business into charging management of ion propulsion unmanned space vehicles.